Rigo9119/Rigo9119/README.md

-### Hi there, my name is Rigo
+### Hi there, I'm Rigo! 🚀

-I am a Frontend Developer with almost 7 years of experience working in differente kind of projects 🙂, from start ups projects up to more complex and profesional projects.
-My main stack is mostly Next js and everything releated to the React JS library.
-Currently on my free time im learning Go and Svelte as well as a little of Postgressql.
+I am a Frontend Developer with nearly 7 years of experience working in a variety kind of projects 🙂, from start ups projects to more complex projects.
+My main stack is mostly Next.js and the React.js ecosystemIn my free time I am learning Go and Svelte as well as adipping my toes into PostgreSQL.

 <!--